farmera/sare_grant/study_methods.md

 One challenge for this project relates to its being essentially a 'two-headed' endeavor.
 On the one hand, we want to investigate low cost methods in aerial photography.
-This desire is motivated by an interest in the subject along with a conviction that farmers themselves are under-utilizing aerial methods that are of potential value.
-On the other hand, we also want to ask a scientific question which is a rather is a technical one and requires a certain level of sophistication regarding methods of data capture and analysis.
+This desire is motivated by an interest in the subject along with a conviction that farmers themselves are under-utilizing methods that are of potential value to them.
+On the other hand, we additionally want to ask a scientific question which is a technical one requiring a level of sophistication regarding what methods of data capture and analysis are needed.

 Throughout our study we were guided by two empirical questions not directly related to the flight method or the type of camera used to gather image data: